-These investments reflect the liability-driven character of the life insurance business.
-Policyholders pay up-front premia, which life insurers invest in assets that match their liabilities.
-The Committee on the Global Financial System (CGFS (2011)) describes two general approaches to such liability-driven investment strategies.
+The investment strategies of life insurance firms are essentially liability-driven.
+Policyholders pay upfront premia, which life insurers invest in assets that match their long-term liabilities.
+The Committee on the Global Financial System (CGFS, 2011) describes two general approaches to such liability-driven investment strategies.
 One is partial immunisation through duration matching.
-This investment approach aims at mirroring the characteristics of liabilities by matching the interest rate sensitivities of assets and liabilities.
+This approach aims at mirroring the characteristics of liabilities by matching the interest rate sensitivities of assets and liabilities.
 The other approach is complete immunisation through cash flow matching.
 Here, investments aim at replicating the exact cash flow profile of liabilities.
-Such immunisation strategies naturally favour instruments with relatively low credit risk and stable cash flows over long time horizons - typically long-term government bonds - over riskier corporate debt or equity investments.